 - Pycnogenol, a potent antioxidant derived from French Maritime Pine, taken orally as a supplement has also been shown to improve melasma.

 - Light, gentle chemical peels, Fractional laser as well as medical micro-needling such as Dermapen can help with the epidermal form of melasma.
-In my experience, you should be very wary of doing deeper more aggressive chemical peels like TCA peels for the dermal form of melasma, especially in people with a darker skin type.
+In my experience, you should be very wary of doing deeper more aggressive chemical peels as TCA peels for the dermal form of melasma, especially in people with a darker skin type.

 Ideally, one should get advice from a Dermatologist and start the treatment of melasma earlier rather than later as the epidermal melasma may disappear spontaneously, just with a high factor, broad-spectrum sunscreen, and sun avoidance.
 It will also help to stop it from becoming dermal melasma.